-In the spectrum of the Leighton Buzzard bell, it would be tempting to assign the partial immediately above the quint as the nominal.
+In the spectrum of the Leighton Buzzard bell, it would be tempting to assign the second partial above the tierce as the nominal.
 However this gives no reasonable candidates for the superquint, octave nominal and higher frequency rim partials.
-With the nominal finally chosen, the spacing of the rim partials is conventional which is plausible given the well-developed soundbows in these bells.
-There are three partials between the quint and the partial selected as nominal.
-In a bell of normal profile, these three partials are generated in the waist, not the rim, and would be higher in frequency and appear between nominal and superquint.
+With the nominal chosen, the intervals of nominal, superquint and octave nominal is conventional which is plausible given the well-developed soundbows in these bells.
+The wide intervals from hum, prime and tierce to the nominal match the Dulas intervals, where the partials have been identified by their nodal patterns.
+There are four partials between the tierce and the partial selected as nominal.
+In a bell of normal profile, three of these partials would be higher in frequency and appear between nominal and superquint.
 In these bells, it is plausible that the long waist has lowered the frequency of the partials.

 Because these bells are small with high frequency partials, the pitch is set by the hum, not the nominal, so it is not possible to use an estimation of pitch (as was done for tubular bells) to identify the nominal.

 Assigning a partial as the quint in any of these bells is speculative.
 Even when the nodal patterns are known it is sometimes not obvious which partial is the quint.

 It was illuminating to compare the partial frequencies of these bells.
 Bells like these have been difficult to analyse, but once the common pattern of the lower partials became clear, and seven of the bells had the nodal patterns of their partials established, it became much easier to assign the partials for each.